fpiped/manifest-mux/README.md

   --output ~/Movies/my-title-sample.mkv
 ```

-The percentage is converted to a time range using the duration reported by the
-source.
-HLS/DASH streams are segmented, so the actual duration can be slightly
+HLS/DASH streams are segmented, so the actual duration can be slightly longer
-longer than the requested percentage.
+than the requested number of seconds.

 ## Architecture